Photo: Cadaverine Launch Reading

 How do I find an Open Mic night?

-You can get listings from the Young Writers Hub, the Poetry Library, the Scottish Poetry Library or Literature Wales, plus you can find local literature organisations on our poetry map.
+You can get listings from the Young Writers Hub, the Poetry Library, the Scottish Poetry Library or Literature Wales, plus you can find local literature organisations on our Poetry Opportunities Page.
 If you are in London you can check out the listings of the Poetry Café in Covent Garden where there are regular Open Mic events.
 Remember if you are under 18 to check the details of the event before hand and try to contact the organisers, as many Open Mics may take place at venues with a minimum age!

 How to take part?